eoineoineoin/glTF_Physics/extensions/2.0/Khronos/KHR_rigid_bodies/README.md

 A useful construct in a physics engine is a collision volume which does not generate impulses when overlapping with other volumes - implementations may use this behavior to generate events, which can implement application-specific logic; such objects are typically called "triggers", "phantoms", "sensors", or "overlap volumes" in physics simulation engines.

-A node may have a `trigger` property set; this is similar to the `collider` in that it references a collision volume defined by the MSFT\_collision\_primitives extension but lacks a physics material.
+A node may have a `trigger` property set; this is similar to the `collider` in that it references a collision volume defined by the KHR\_collision\_shapes extension but lacks a physics material.
 It does, however, provide a collision filter with the same semantics as the `collider`.

 Describing the precise mechanism by which overlap events are generated and what occurs as a result is beyond the scope of this specification; simulation software will typically output overlap begin/end events as an output from the simulation step, which is hooked into application-specific business logic.